gchris2024/crossword-app/README.md

 ``` bash
 ./gradlew clean build
 ```
-2. In the terminal, make sure you are in the correct directory, type the following command: API_KEY=yourkey /gradlew run.
 Note: CrosswordFXMain is our main class to run the program.

 ---

 ### 4. Run the program